-The market leader is -by far – the Indian Bajaj Auto with 128.150 sales in the 2018 (including motorcycles, tricycles and rickshaw) with sales increased 57% from the previous year.
+The market leader is – by far – the Indian Bajaj Auto with 38.700 sales in the first half 2019 (including motorcycles, tricycles and rickshaw) despite sales declined by 31.1.%.
 The best-selling models is the Boxer 150, produced locally in partnership with the strong Egyptian distributors.

-In second place there is Honda and the third is Hero, ahead of Kymco which produced locally since the 2015.
+In second place there is Honda and the third is Hero, ahead of Kymco which produced locally since the 2015 and SYM.